anastasia69/ConcatenatedWords/README.md

 The challenge

-We have provided a file called “wordsforproblem.txt” which contains a sorted list of approximately 173,000 words.
+We have provided a file called “words.txt” which contains a sorted list of approximately 173,000 words.
 The words are listed one word per line, do not contain spaces, and are all lowercase.
 Your task is to write a program that reads the file and provides the following: